 Only once these three checks have been successfully concluded will there be no error messages displayed by the browser when establishing a TLS connection.

 Verification of the above certificate properties by browsers offers a great degree of security, can however never identify certificates which were issued by a certificate body to a fraudster due to insufficient applicant checks.
 A few fraud cases of this kind did emerge.

-Since fraudsters are highly likely to choose an address for their certificates which differs from the one of the actual target (financial institution), such improperly issued certificates can be identified by checking the address displayed in the browser.
+Since fraudsters are highly likely to choose an address for their certificates which differs from the one of the actual target (financial institution), such improperly issued certificates can be identified by checking the Internet address (URL) displayed in the browser.